Applying to the Full-Time Kellogg MBA Program

 All records must show your name, the name of the institution, enrollment dates, courses taken, units of credit, marks or ratings in each subject, and rank in the total class or group (if available).

-Kellogg requires you to submit either a GMAT or GRE score; no preference is given to either test so choose the option that works best for you.
+Kellogg requires you to submit a GMAT, GMAT Focus, or GRE score; no preference is given to one particular test so choose the option that works best for you.
 If you’re interested in seeing a typical score range, check out our latest Class Profile.
 Note that we do not have a minimum acceptable score.

 Please request that official test scores are sent to Kellogg by using one of the following school codes: